gagolews/stringi/devel/sphinx/rapi/about_search_regex.rst

 Details
 ~~~~~~~

 All ``stri_*_regex`` functions in stringi use the ICU regex engine.
-Its settings may be tuned up (for example to perform case-insensitive search) via the `stri_opts_regex <stri_opts_regex.html>`__ function.
+Its settings may be tuned up (for example to perform case-insensitive search) via the `stri_opts_regex`_ function.

 Regular expression patterns in ICU are quite similar in form and behavior to Perl's regexes.
 Their implementation is loosely inspired by JDK 1.4 ``java.util.regex``.
 ICU Regular Expressions conform to the Unicode Technical Standard #18 (see References section) and its features are summarized in the ICU User Guide (see below).
 A good general introduction to regexes is (Friedl, 2002).
-Some general topics are also covered in the R manual, see `regex <../../base/html/regex.html>`__.
+Some general topics are also covered in the R manual, see `regex`_.

 ICU Regex Operators at a Glance
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~